 "You shall be called Cephas."
 Jesus gave Peter a new name.
 God gave several other people new names in the Bible:

-(Verses 43-51) Philip and Nathanael (may also have been called "Bartholomew" - Mt 10:3) were added to the 12 disciples of Jesus.
+In these verses, Philip and Nathanael (may also have been called "Bartholomew" - Mt 10:3) are added to the 12 disciples of Jesus.

 and despised in Galilee.
 For the Messiah to come from there seemed unlikely to Nathanael.